ominux/ee140/README.md

 Whenever you are ready to save something and upload it to the remote repository:
 2. Go up to the top level directory (e.g. project) and type `git add .`
-3. Run `git commit`.
+3. Run `git commit -m "commit msg"`.
 Type a brief message explaining your changes and save the text file.
 This will also show a full list of the files you have changed.
 4. Run `git push origin master` to upload your changes to the remote repository.

 ### Removing Cadence lock files